 Impact is high on the agenda.
-On a European level (e.g., concretely through mandatory impact paragraphs in grant application and a general shift to programs being shaped with impact in mind by funders [3] [4]), national policy level [5], for universities (e.g., as a focus point within the UT Shaping2030 vision), and in conversations between researchers, teachers, students, and staff.
-This broad focus on impact can be placed alongside other developments collectively referred to as the 4th generation university [6].
-Here, research, education, innovation, and impact build on and influence each other, culminating in a university that co-creates solutions to societal challenges together with partners and other relevant stakeholders.
-The UT is already on the journey to becoming a 4th generation university; this co-creation has increasingly become part of our way of working, and we will continue to embed and consolidate this.
+On a European level (e.g., concretely through mandatory impact paragraphs in grant application and a general shift to programs being shaped with impact in mind by funders [3] [4]), national policy level [5], for universities (e.g., as a focus point within the UT Shaping2030 vision and the UT Impact Domains), and in conversations between researchers, teachers, students, and staff.

+This broad focus on impact can be placed alongside other developments collectively referred to as the $4^{th}$ generation university [6].
+Here, research, education, innovation, and impact build on and influence each other, culminating in a university that improves the understanding of, and cocreates solutions to, societal challenges together with partners.
+The UT is already on the journey to becoming a $4^{th}$ generation university; this co-creation has increasingly become part of our way of working, and we will continue to embed and consolidate this.
 Working outside-in, and with stakeholders, calls for an appreciation of a diverse set of activities.